 Social media is the go-to place for insights into your client’s consumer behavior and provides direct insights into your client’s business strategy.
 How your agency quantifies and qualifies that data to prove the ROI of its social media campaigns is what will keep your clients coming back for your agency’s services.

-Our all-in-one reporting platform makes it easy for you to show the full picture of your client’s marketing campaigns.
-Choose from 70 integrations and drag-and-drop your clients’ real-time metrics to showcase ROI.
+AgencyAnalytics’ all-in-one reporting platform makes it easy for you to show the full picture of your social media marketing efforts.
+Choose from 75 integrations and drag-and-drop your clients’ real-time metrics to showcase ROI.

 Choose from a host of marketing dashboard templates and report templates to get a head start–you’ll have them up and running in no time!
 Easily customize your templates and clone them when onboarding your next social media client.

 Show Google Analytics data like conversions alongside your clients’ social media performance data in a single dashboard.
 Try AgencyAnalytics free for 14 days!

 More AgencyAnalytics Social Media Analytics Tools To Choose From: